Fidelity ACAT Fee

 Any cryptocurrencies at Fidelity should be in a separate account.
 Just don’t include that account in the transfer request.

-Fidelity allows trading in foreign stocks, which can be moved via ACATS.
-However, Schwab may not support all foreign exchanges that Fidelity does.
-For instance, Greek and Polish stocks can only be sold at Schwab.
-It’s best to ask Schwab about uncommon foreign stocks before trying to transfer them.
+Fidelity allows trading in foreign stocks, which can be transferred via ACATS.
+However, Schwab may not support all foreign stocks or exchanges that Fidelity does.
+For instance, Greek and Polish securities are only sellable at Schwab.
+It's a good idea to check with Schwab before trying to transfer any uncommon foreign stocks.

-A full-service Wealth Management account at Fidelity can be moved, but there may be assets that Schwab does not support and are only available to Fidelity’s full-service clients.
+A full-service Wealth Management account at Fidelity can be transferred, but again, there may be assets that Schwab doesn't support, which are available to Fidelity’s full-service clients.

-Step 3: By now, your Schwab account should be open and set up for the transfer.
-It might also need some adjustments.
-For example, if you’re transferring options contracts or using margin at Fidelity, those features must be approved at Schwab.
-Be sure to have the right options level; for example, an account approved for Level I can’t accept an iron butterfly transfer.
+Step 3: By now, your Schwab account should be open and ready for the transfer.
+It might also need some preparation.
+For example, if you're transferring options contracts or using margin from Fidelity, these features need to be set up at Schwab.
+Make sure to get the correct options level; for instance, an account approved for Level I options trading can't take a transfer involving an iron butterfly strategy.

 Step 4: Now it’s time to officially submit your transfer request.
-As mentioned, this uses the ACATS network, which is completely electronic.
-You’ll submit the ACATS request through Schwab, the receiving firm.
-You can find the online form on Schwab’s website under the Move Money tab by clicking on the Transfer Account link.
+As mentioned, this will go through the ACATS network, which is fully electronic.
+You'll make the ACATS request through Schwab, the incoming firm.
+You can find the digital form you need on Schwab’s website under the Move Money tab by clicking on the Transfer Account link.

-On the first page of the form, you must identify the outgoing firm.
-Schwab lists several companies, including Fidelity.
-Simply click on Fidelity’s name so the form autofills correctly.
+On the first page of the application, you need to specify the outgoing investment firm.
+Schwab lists several firms, including Fidelity.
+Simply click on Fidelity’s name to fill in the transfer form correctly.

-On the next page, enter the account type (be sure it matches exactly) and your Fidelity account number.
-Then decide if you want a full or partial transfer.
-A partial transfer leaves the Fidelity account open, and you can pick which holdings to move.
-You may also transfer only part of your cash.
+On the next page, you’ll need to enter the account type (make sure the types match exactly) and your account number at Fidelity.
+On the following page, you’ll decide whether to do a full or partial transfer.
+If you choose a partial transfer, the Fidelity account will stay open, and you can specify which investments to transfer.
+You can also choose to transfer part of the cash balance.
 You can move up to 70 positions in a single partial transfer.
-A full transfer moves everything and shuts down the account.
+A full transfer moves everything and closes the account.

-Continue through the next pages, providing all requested details.
-Check everything at the end, and submit the ACATS request if it all looks right.
-Once Schwab gets the transfer form, it will alert Fidelity, and they’ll handle the rest.
+Continue through the remaining pages, providing all the requested information.
+Review everything on the final page and submit the ACATS request if all looks correct.
+Once Schwab receives the transfer application, it will notify Fidelity, and the two companies will handle the rest.

-Step 5: Finally, track the progress of your transfer request.
-Under the Move Money tab on Schwab’s site, there is a ‘Recent Transfer Activity’ link.
-Schwab keeps a record of transfer activity here for up to three months.
-If you spot any issues, contact Schwab.
+Step 5: The last step is to keep an eye on your transfer request.
+Under the Move Money tab on Schwab’s website, there’s a ‘Recent Transfer Activity’ link.
+This is where Schwab tracks all transfer requests for up to three months.
+If anything looks off, make sure to contact Schwab.

 Free Charles Schwab Account